hardyqr/HAL/README.md

 ```

 ## Note
-Codes for replicating results on [SCAN](https://github.com/kuanghuei/SCAN) is coming soon.
+Codes for replicating results on [SCAN](https://github.com/kuanghuei/SCAN) are coming soon.

 ## Acknowledgments
 This project would not be possible without the open source implementations of [VSE++](https://github.com/fartashf/vsepp) and [SCAN](https://github.com/kuanghuei/SCAN).